-The Department of Conservation awards competitive grants to special districts, nonprofit groups, and local governments to promote watershed management and local watershed improvements.
-The grant program supports watershed coordinator positions that facilitate collaborative efforts to improve and sustain the health of California’s watersheds.
-The Watershed Coordinator Grant Program offers organizations a unique opportunity to improve and sustain the health of California’s watersheds through a coordinated and collaborative approach.
+The Department of Conservation awarded competitive grants to special districts, nonprofit groups, and local governments to promote watershed management and local watershed improvements.
+The grant program supported watershed coordinator positions that facilitated collaborative efforts to improve and sustain the health of California’s watersheds.
+The Watershed Coordinator Grant Program offered organizations a unique opportunity to improve and sustain the health of California’s watersheds through a coordinated and collaborative approach.

 DOC 2010 Watershed Coordinator Grants

-The Department of Conservation (DOC) Statewide Watershed Program is currently administering the 2010 Watershed Coordinator Grants, funded through the Safe Drinking Water, Water Quality and Supply, Flood Control, River and Coastal Protection Act of 2006 (Proposition 84).
-DOC has allocated approximately $9 million of Proposition 84 funds.
-The funds awarded will support coordination for watershed management and local watershed improvements throughout the State.
+The Department of Conservation (DOC) Statewide Watershed Program administered the 2010 Watershed Coordinator Grants, funded through the Safe Drinking Water, Water Quality and Supply, Flood Control, River and Coastal Protection Act of 2006 (Proposition 84).
+DOC allocated approximately $9 million of Proposition 84 funds.
+The funds awarded supported coordination for watershed management and local watershed improvements throughout the State.

 For more information, please contact the Statewide Watershed Program at email@example.com.